makevoid/btcusd-resistance-lines/Readme.md

 This repo has an example of an annotated SciKit Learn example of ML Classification using the Clustering Algo Meanshift

+Uses bitstamp BTC/USD historic value from api.bitcoincharts.com

 The target of this code is to find resistance lines in trading chart data (OHLC)

-The example set is BTCUSD from bitstamp.
+The codebase is simple, this is a fork of the forex_algotrading project, please check the "sources" section of this readme for info about the original repo

 ### Installation